 Towards the end of his doctoral studies, Dr. Thomas was awarded a university grant to commercialize the technology developed during his time at Sheffield and enhance a new system he pioneered to inoculate trees with numerous truffle species.
 Having actively researched European truffles since 2001, he has built a solid reputation and developed what is now the world’s largest and most diverse range of truffle research sites worldwide.
 Spanning four continents and a range of climatic and edaphic (soil) zones, the results from these ongoing sites have changed and challenged our understanding of truffles and their biology.

-On the celebrity side, Dr. Thomas was the winning business proposal on BBC’s Dragon’s Den program (akin to American Idol for entrepreneurs), for which he was awarded an investment grant.
+On the celebrity side, Dr. Thomas was the winning business proposal on BBC’s Dragon’s Den program (the forerunner of ABC’s Shark Tank program), for which he was awarded an investment grant.
 He has since appeared regularly on TV and radio programs, and numerous publications, including the Wall Street Journal and Financial Times, have written about his work.

 There are few other people worldwide who can claim to have such a diverse and informed understanding of the truffle fungus as Dr. Thomas.
 The majority of this research is kept out of the public domain and used solely to help client-partner truffle farmers, but choice findings have been offered at numerous international conferences, and papers are currently being prepared for publication that challenge and aid our understanding of the relationship between truffles and their symbionts.